-We look to be a leading expert in creating progressive pharmacy practices and advancing the pharmacy profession for practicing pharmacists, pharmacy residents, pharmacy technicians and Ohio State alumni in Ohio and
+We look to be a leading expert in creating progressive pharmacy practices and advancing the pharmacy profession for practicing pharmacists, pharmacy residents, pharmacy technicians and Ohio State alumni in Ohio and across the nation.

 The goals of Continuing Professional Development at the College of Pharmacy include:

 - Develop and disseminate best practice models of pharmacist-provided care to drive practice transformation and support advocacy efforts towards achieving provider status

 - Develop a workforce of practice ready pharmacists in areas of specific and emerging needs such as care of underserved populations

 - Cultivate programs that bridge the community pharmacy leadership gap and prepare current pharmacists to lead practice change in community pharmacy

 - Advance the role of community pharmacists in preventing opioid misuse